Error-Sensitive Proof-Labeling Schemes: Compact error-sensitive proof-labeling schemes

-To conclude, in the first step from $(G,\ell)$ to $(G', \ell')$, we have edited only the labels of the rejecting nodes, thus $k$ labels.
-Then we got from each $\ell_C'$ to the final $\ell_C'$ by adding at most $k_C$ edges, thus in the whole graph we have modified at most $2k$ labels.
-And in the last step we have added or removed at most $2k$ edges, thus modified at most $4k$ labels.
-Thus in total we have edited at most $7k$ labels.
-Thus the distance is at most linear in the number of rejecting nodes and the proof-labeling scheme is error-sensitive. \end{proof}
+To conclude, in the first step from $(G,\ell)$ to $(G', \ell')$, we have edited only the labels of the rejecting nodes, thus $k$ labels at most.
+Then, we got from each labeling $\ell_C'$ to the final labeling $\ell_C'$ by adding at most $k_C$ edges.
+Thus, in the whole graph, we have modified at most $2k$ labels in total.
+Finally, we have added or removed at most $2k$ additional edges, and thus we have modified at most $4k$ labels.
+Thus, overall, we have edited at most $7k$ labels.
+It follows that the distance of $(G,\ell)$ to MST is at most linear in the number of rejecting nodes, from which it follows that the proof-labeling scheme is error-sensitive.
+The sensitivity is 1/7.
+This completes the proof of Theorem~\ref{theo:MSTcompactES}